The people have spoken!

 I’m all about making the alkaline diet as easy and achievable as possible, and this recipe fits that so well because it can make even the most simple of your other alkaline recipes more exciting as a dip or a dressing, plus it’s highly alkaline and really easy.

-A quality green drink is the cornerstone to any healthy, alkaline lifestyle!
+A quality green drink is a cornerstone to any healthy, alkaline lifestyle!

 I’ve discovered a little organic shop right near where I live that has opened my eyes to some brilliantly dark-green leafy veggies that I’m now incorporating into my green juice each morning.